opendocsg/opendoc-supreme-court-practice-directions-2021/PART-11-Conduct of Court Proceedings.md

 (3) When the bundle of documents is tendered at the Legal Registry of the Supreme Court pursuant to this paragraph, the Legal Registry staff will state on the top right hand corner of the bundle the exact amount of Court fees payable under Order 90B.
 The parties should then pay the Court fees as indicated.

 (4) The directions set out in paragraph 89 of these Practice Directions in relation to the preparation of the bundles shall, with the necessary modifications, apply to the bundle of documents.

-## 89B.
-Inclusion in appeal bundles of documents ordered to be sealed or redacted

 (1) This paragraph applies only where certain documents tendered before the court below have been ordered to be sealed or redacted.